 - Use your resources!
 Talk to your teaching assistants, connect with the Writing Center and check out other virtual academic resources.
 Your academic department may have more support options specific to your major as well.

 - Practice good study habits.
-Find a quiet spot to study, set up consistent study sessions to review class material and eliminate distractions.
+Set up consistent study sessions to review class material and eliminate distractions.

-- Start your assignments, homework, papers and studying early to give yourself enough time to get help and ask questions if needed.
+- Start your assignments, papers and studying early.
+This gives you enough time to get help and ask questions if needed.